-Weapons include, but are not limited to, firearms, daggers, double-edged non-folding knives, folding knives with blades over 3 inches, electrical devices, and archery equipment (bows and arrows/crossbows.
+Weapons include firearms, daggers, double-edged non-folding knives, folding knives with blades over 3 inches, electrical devices, and archery equipment (bows and arrows/crossbows).

 The University advises that non-students should secure any legally owned and transported weapons in their vehicles.
 This policy does not pertain to those legally authorized to carry weapons on this campus by nature of their employment (i.e. law enforcement officers, etc.).
 All explosives and fireworks are prohibited from campus.
-A Vice President may approve the use of fireworks in advance for use at a University event in collaboration with Campus Safety and risk management leaders.
+A Vice President may approve the use of fireworks in advance for use at a university event in collaboration with Campus Safety and risk management leaders.